-Finding this Beginner Camping Guide handy?
-Sign up to the newsletter to receive our latest outdoor guides when they come out!
+Finding this guide handy?
+Sign up for the newsletter to receive our latest outdoor guides when they come out!

 Camping for Beginners Pt.
 2 – What Do You Need for Camping?

 Your packing list will be a HUGE factor in having an awesome trip.
-Beginner camping gear doesn’t always need the latest or most expensive but it’s best to find the right stuff for you and your needs.
+Your gear doesn’t always need the latest or most expensive, just find the right stuff for you and your needs.

 QUICK TIP: run through this section and start piecing together your own camping checklist so you don’t forget any vital gear!

 Out of all your sleeping equipment, this is the thing you should prioritise.
 Try and get the best camping tent possible for YOUR trip.